thomasWeise/aitoa/book/structure/globalOptima/README.md

 When solving an optimization problem, we hope to find at least one global optimum (there may be multiple), as stated in \text.ref{optimizationProblemMathematical}.
 However, this may often not be possible or it will just take too long!

 ![The growth of different functions in a log-log scaled plot.
-Exponential functions grow very fast, so that an algorithm which needs&nbsp;$\sim 2^s$ steps to solve an optimization problem of size&nbsp;$s$ quickly becomes infeasible. (compare with [@tbl:jsspSearchSpaceTable])](\relative.path{function_growth.svgz}){#fig:function_growth width=99%}
+Exponential functions grow very fast, so that an algorithm which needs&nbsp;$\sim 2^s$ steps to solve an optimization problem of size&nbsp;$s$ quickly becomes infeasible. (compare with [@tbl:jsspSolutionSpaceTable] and [@tbl:jsspSearchSpaceTable])](\relative.path{function_growth.svgz}){#fig:function_growth width=99%}

 Matter of fact, theoretical computer science shows that for many problems, the time we need to find the best-possible solution can grow exponentially with the size of the problem in the worst case.
 Or, in other words, unless something [fundamentally changes](http://en.wikipedia.org/wiki/P_versus_NP_problem)&nbsp;[@C1971TCOTPP], there will be some problems which usually will take too long to solve.
-[@fig:function_growth] illustrates that finding the globally optimal solutions for problems with such exponential "time complexity" will quickly become infeasible, even for relatively problem instances.
+[@fig:function_growth] illustrates that finding the globally optimal solutions for problems with such exponential "time complexity" will quickly become infeasible, even for relatively small problem instances.
-It can be seen that just throwing more computing power at the problems will not solve fundamentally this issue.
+Just throwing more computing power at the problems will not solve this fundamental issue.
-Our processing power is limited and parallelization can provide a linear speed-up, but this cannot mitigate the exponentially growing runtime requirements of many optimization problems.
+Our processing power is limited and parallelization can provide a linear speed-up at best.
+This cannot mitigate the exponentially growing runtime requirements of many optimization problems.

 Unfortunately, our example problems are amongst this kind of problem.
+(We also already know that even small instances of the JSSP can have millions or billions of possible candidate solutions, see [@tbl:jsspSolutionSpaceTable].)
 So what can we do?
 The exponential time requirement occurs if we make *guarantees* about the solution quality, especially about its optimality, over all possible scenarios.